Canine NeuroPark® ©2025

 What a brain does in relation with it's body matters!

-A brains constant chemical - electrical excitement and inhibition always constructs models (belief states) of its body and the world that body moves in to reduce uncertainty.
+A brains constant chemical - electrical excitement and inhibition always constructs models (belief states) of its body and the world that body efficiently moves in, to reduce uncertainty.
 Our approaches take those predictive actions of a self-organizing, dynamic system such as a brain into account.

 We do offer "Supportive Sessions" at Neuropark through SpeakingDog (NZ$60 per session) for our Neuropark members.
 This includes the field hire.